Michael Douglas' son handed more prison time

 Manhattan federal court Judge Richard Berman handed down a stiff sentence that was more than double what prosecutors sought, despite a tearful and contrite Douglas asking the judge to consider his crime a consequence of drug addiction he has been unable to shake.

-"You see your honour, I cannot seem to find comfort in my own skin," Cameron said before sentence was imposed.
+"You see your honor, I cannot seem to find comfort in my own skin," Cameron said before sentence was imposed.

 In October, Douglas pleaded guilty to possessing illegal drugs while detained in a federal prison -- a crime considered more serious when the defendant already is a federal inmate.